Courtesy of Balmain; Courtesy of Fe Noel; Courtesy of LaQuan Smith

 Virgil Abloh of Off-White

 Though Abloh passed away in 2021, his legacy lives on.
 The designer made waves with luxury street label Off-White and grew his influence further when he stepped into his role as menswear artistic director for Louis Vuitton.
 Not only does did he honor the brands’ identities when designing, but it feels as though both were a reflection of his own experiences as a Black man and the environments that shaped him.
 To me, that reflection in and of itself is breathtaking.

 Photo:Pierre Suu/Getty Images

 Maybe it was just me, but the 2019 Grammy outfits truly solidified my love for Olivier Rousteing at Balmain.
 How could one not still be in a tizzy over Béyonce’s iconic look, Jorja Smith’s stunning gold sequin number, or even Kylie Jenner’s avant-garde look?
-I know he’s been the creative director quite some time—which means I was high-key sleeping on him—but something about him taking the brand back to couture week last year made me fall in love all over again.
-Maybe it’s couture or maybe it’s him, but either way, this a brand and a designer to buy into.
+I know he’s been the creative director quite some time (which means I was high-key sleeping on him), but something about the documentary Wonder Boy made me fall in love with him all over again.
+Maybe it’s his couture, or maybe it’s him, but either way, this a brand and a designer to buy into.

 Christopher John Rogers